ns90001/Animorphs/README.md

 ### __Car Morphing__:

-- The following three morphings were achieved using the StyleGAN cat model published by NVIDIA.
+- The following morphings were achieved using the StyleGAN cat model published by NVIDIA.
-- The first two morphings are morphing from a randomly generated image to another randomly generated image.
+- The two morphings are morphing from a randomly generated image to another randomly generated image.
--

 __Morphing 1__:
 start and end images
 <p align='center'>